pabloabap/task-management-system/docs/DECISIONS.md

 Some of the decission that I took were use the same base image for Djanfo and Celery with a different entrypoint command as the base of both is Python and some libraries.
 A part from that I switched the docker image `python:3.13.7` to `python:3.11-slim` to reduce timmings on image construction, moving from 90.7s to 32.9s and from 1.16GB image to 183MB.

+Important to user CSRF cookie when submit  login from culr command to accept login.

+Almost all the project technologies were new for me.
+The most important challenges I found were to understand de usage and features of each framework and how to integrate them in a solution.

 # Trade-offs made
 # What you would add with more time
+I really miss to build a complete and usable solution.
+Basically finish all API endpoints, implement Celery automations and implement good frontend.

 # Justification for using Django templates for the frontend
+It is very usefull to use templates to render HTML pages on the fly with some dynamic fieds or areas of the page.
+Also they can be recycled and combined on demand.